-In a recent blog post, we shared one of our favorite ways to optimize a content marketing strategy by repurposing content into new ideas and new formats.
+In a recent blog post, we shared one of our favorite ways to optimize your content marketing strategy by repurposing content into new ideas and new formats.
 Our other favorite way to stretch your content creation budget and time investment is to update older content.

 It’s not just a matter of asking, “Is there something new to talk about?”
 Even though the content itself may be factually relevant, older content will not have as much SEO value as it once did.
 Moz illustrates perfectly how the “fresh factor” degrades over time.
 In some cases, your content may start failing to rank as well as it once did for certain queries.